 This contributes to our objectives of ensuring an appropriate level of consumer protection and promoting effective competition in the interests of consumers.

 The government has implemented PAD by means of the Payment Accounts Regulations 2015 (PARs).
 In line with the Directive, the provisions of the PARs on packaged accounts, switching and basic bank accounts took effect in the UK on 18 September 2016.

-Most of the provisions on transparency and comparability of fee information come into force in 2018, following the publication of the final legislation on these aspects of PAD in January 2018.
-We will publish the final UK list of standardised terminology by the end of April 2018 and firms will have six months after publication to implement these provisions.
+The provisions on transparency and comparability of fee information come into force on 31 October 2018.
+The European Commission published the final legislation on these aspects of PAD in January 2018 and we published the final UK linked services list on 30 April 2018.

 Who this affects

 The parts of the PARs relating to fee information and switching benefit consumers who have a current account or other type of payment account (including packaged accounts), or are considering opening one.

 The provisions on basic bank accounts ensure all consumers can access basic banking services throughout the EU, regardless of their nationality or place of residence.

 Further information about access to basic bank accounts can be found on the Money Advice Service website.